kumarsaurabh20/meantools/docs/source/index.rst

 Welcome to MEANtools documentation!
 ===================================

-**MEANtools** is a Python based *omics* data integration tool that predicts biosynthetic pathways by integrating genomics, transcriptomics and metabolomics with the known reaction databases.
+**MEANtools** (Metabolite Anticipation tools) is a Python based *omics* data integration workflow that predicts biosynthetic pathways by integrating genomics, transcriptomics and metabolomics data with the known reaction databases.
 It offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.